brson/multirust/README.md

 Run `multirust default nightly` to download and install the nightly compiler and package manager and configure it as the default.

-As an example customization, to install with underneath your home directory in e.g. `~/my_stuff/bin/multirust`, you could use:
+As an example customization, to install underneath your home directory in e.g. `~/my_stuff/bin/multirust`, you could use:

 ```